The Radio City Rockettes Reported To Perform At Flailing Trump Inauguration Party Against Their Will

 — Donald J. Trump (@realDonaldTrump) December 23, 2016

 Since the Rockettes’ Trump inauguration confirmation, the line-up for the Trump festivities includes the dance troupe, America’s Got Talent runner-up Jackie Evancho, and the Mormon Tabernacle Choir.
 Trump, feeling spurned by the multiple celebrities that turned down Team Trump, tweeted criticism on Thursday night, “The so-called “A” list celebrities are all wanting tixs to the inauguration, but look what they did for Hillary, NOTHING.
-I want the PEOPLE!” the president-elect stated on Twitter.
+I want the PEOPLE!” the President-elect stated on Twitter.

 [Featured Image by Evan Agostini/Invision/AP Images]